 The meeting begins.

 With the archmagi listening, Grey Wolf tells the story of finding himself in front of Emperor Naradawk.
-His narrative is hindered by the sudden upwelling of the memory of his parents’ death at the hands of goblins when he was fifteen.
+His narrative is hindered by the sudden upwelling of the memory of his parents’ deaths at the hands of goblins when he was fifteen.
 As he tries to explain the details of his involuntary visit, the old memory not only leaps repeatedly to his mind, but changes, shifting to include Sharshun and an unknown figure in a silver cloak in addition to the goblins.

 There is worry about Grey Wolf continuing to bounce back and forth between Spira and Volpos, but Aravia announces that the gold ring found on Ernie’s statue in his hometown is enchanted to prevent the wearer from crossing between worlds.
 Grey Wolf puts it on.